-Effective December 1, 2011, Audiovox Corporation changed its name to VOXX International Corporation ("Voxx," "We," "Our," "Us" or "Company").
-The Company believes that the name VOXX International is a name that better represents the widely diversified interests of the Company, and the more than 30 global brands it has acquired and grown throughout the years, achieving a powerful international corporate image and creating a vehicle for each of these respective brands to emerge with its own identity.
-Voxx is a leading international distributor and value added service provider in the automotive, premium audio and consumer accessory industries.
-We conduct our business through nineteen wholly-owned subsidiaries.
+VOXX International Corporation ("Voxx," "We," "Our," "Us," or the "Company") is a leading international distributor, manufacturer and value added service provider in the automotive, premium audio and consumer accessory industries.
+We conduct our business through eighteen wholly-owned subsidiaries.
 Voxx has a broad portfolio of brand names used to market our products as well as private labels through a large domestic and international distribution network.
 We also function as an OEM ("Original Equipment Manufacturer") supplier to several customers.